-

 Let’s start with the requirements.

-You must hold, or be concurrently applying for, a private pilot certificate to get an instrument rating.
-The prerequisite entails being at least 17 years old and holding a medical certificate.
+To sum it up, you must hold, or be concurrently applying for, a private pilot certificate to get an instrument rating.
+You must also be at least 17 years old and hold a valid medical certificate or have BasicMed.

 Interestingly, the instrument rating is only available for three aircraft categories: Airplane, Helicopter, and Powered-Lift.